petrvanblokland/DesignDesignSpace/Site.md

 box = page['Section']['0']
 ~~~
 ![docs/images/ATypIKeynote7.046.jpeg](docs/images/ATypIKeynote7.046.jpeg)
-*Artifical Intelligence (AI) probably as much influence on any profession in the coming years.
+*Artifical Intelligence (AI) probably has much influence on any profession in the coming years.
 How will it influence your design practice?*

 ~~~Python
 box = page['Section']['1']